CGI color image recreated from black and white magazine ad |

 The Summarize Proust sketch was probably originally recorded for Monty Python's Previous Record, due to the fact that the booklet for the original CD release of that album includes a music credit for Proust Song by Fred Tomlinson, which doesn't seem to appear on the record anywhere.
 And indeed The Fred Tomlinson Singers -- posing as he Bolton Choral Society under the supervision of Superintendent McGough -- perform "Proust in his first book, wrote about, wrote about..." in the Summarize sketch.
 So... there's that.

-entrants in the Summarize Proust Competition (they didn't even get to volume one.)
+The Fred Tomlinson Singers as the Bolton Choral Society, the least successful entrants in the Summarize Proust Competition (they didn't even get to volume one.) |

 "He must've let himself down a bit on the hobbies.